salihalammari/Inception/README.md

 Docker Compose is a tool that was developed to help define and share multi-container applications.
 WithCompound, we can create a file YAML to define the services and, with a single command, bring everything into road or all of it to disassemble.

+What is the difference between Alpine and Debian ?

+Alpine Linux is a lightweight, security-oriented Linux distribution , it contains as few files and tools as possible in order to allow the developer to install them himself if necessary.

+Debian is the universal operating system.
+Debian systems currently use the Linux kernel or the FreeBSD kernel .

+For my part, being more comfortable with this system, I will use Debian.